6.2.3 Bell Inequality#

 Prompts

-• Derive the CHSH inequality and show that the singlet state achieves the Tsirelson bound \(2\sqrt{2}\).
+• Derive the CHSH inequality step by step.
+Show that the singlet state achieves the Tsirelson bound \(2\sqrt{2}\), surpassing the classical limit of 2.

-• Explain the no-communication theorem: why can’t entanglement transmit information faster than light?
+• Explain the no-communication theorem: why can’t entanglement transmit information faster than light, even though measurements are correlated?

-• Walk through the quantum teleportation protocol.
-Why does Bob need Alice’s 2 classical bits?
+• Walk through the quantum teleportation protocol in detail.
+Why does Bob need exactly 2 classical bits from Alice to recover the unknown state?

 Lecture Notes#